-To open a device view from a particular session, write the following URI:
+To open a device view from a particular session, write the following URI: nxt://Show-NxSource?Name=SOURCE_NAME&SessionName=SESSION_NAME nxt://Show-NxSource?Name=SOURCE_NAME&Host=PORTAL_ADDRESS&Port=PORT_NUMBER&UseSso=true

-nxt://Show-NxSource?Name=SOURCE_NAME&SessionName=SESSION_NAME nxt://Show-NxSource?Name=SOURCE_NAME&Host=PORTAL_ADDRESS&Port=PORT_NUMBER&UseSso=true

 To prevent the Finder from asking for user credentials, use those sessions or connection details for which you have saved the password.
-Alternatively, if you have enabled Windows authentication in your setup, you can instruct the nxt protocol to use it by setting the parameter UseSso to true:
+Alternatively, if you have enabled either or SAML authenticationWindows authentication of users in your setup, you can instruct the nxt protocol to use it by setting the parameter UseSso to true:

-When using Windows authentication, keep in mind that the Portal address must be a proper DNS name and not an IP address.
+When using either SAML or Windows authentication, keep in mind that the Portal address must be a proper DNS name and not an IP address.